Martindale-Hubbell / AV PREEMINENT / Peer Rated for Highest Level of Professional Excellence 2018 -

 Yes, Washington allows self-represented (pro se) divorce filings, but doing so carries substantial risks that are difficult and expensive to correct after the fact.
 Property division errors, parenting plans that do not hold up as the child grows, inadequate child support calculations, and missed claims for maintenance or separate property are common problems in self-represented filings.
 Once a decree is entered, modifying it requires showing a substantial change in circumstances — a high bar.
 Filing for divorce in Washington without an attorney is particularly risky when children, significant assets, or domestic violence are involved.
 The cost of hiring a family law attorney — particularly Blair & Kim’s flat-fee option for uncontested matters — is almost always lower than the cost of fixing a self-represented filing that went wrong.

-Property & the Family Home
+Property, Assets, & the Family Home

 How Does Washington Divide Property in a Divorce?